huggingface/notebooks/sagemaker/22_accelerate_sagemaker_examples/README.md

 # accelerate-aws-sagemaker
 Examples showcasing AWS SageMaker integration of 🤗 Accelerate.
 Just give the `accelerate config` and do `accelerate launch` 🚀.
 As simple as that!

-1. Set up the accelerate config by running `accelerate config --config_file accelerate_config.yaml` and answer the SageMaker questions and set it up.
+1. Set up the accelerate config by running `accelerate config --config_file accelerate_config.yaml` and answer the SageMaker questions.

 2. Below is a sample config which is using aws `profile` to launch training job using 🤗 SageMaker estimator.
 It also has the `iam_role_name` which has the needed SageMaker permissions specified.
 In this config it is replaced `xxxxx` as user needs to specify it based on their corresponding AWS setup.